 Old school methodology and lead generation don't need to break the bank.

-Consider implementing one of these low-cost yet effective lead generating suggestions to scale profitability.
+Consider implementing one of these low-cost yet effective lead generation sites for contractors suggestions to scale profitability.

 38. Yellow Pages

-Believe it or not, but phone books actually do still exist.
+Believe it or not, phone books actually do still exist.

 Mostly in lower populated or rural areas, Yellow Pages is still a go to for local business listings.